The Fermi Paradox: Are We Alone in the Universe?

 Keep in mind, a “habitable world” doesn’t have to be just like ours.
 Even here on Earth life can spring up in the most bizarre places.
 Alien life could exist in an almost infinite variety.
 And the universe is so old that surely many of them are far more advanced than we are.

-Fermi wondered about that all those decades ago, even before the Drake Equation.
+Fermi wondered about these things all those decades ago, even before the Drake Equation.
 We continue to wonder today.
 The Fermi Paradox is obviously a theoretical question, as there is no way we can prove or know the intentions of beings we have never encountered.
-But we can theorize.
+But, like Fermi, we can theorize.

 Here are a few possible explanations for why we've not encountered alien life, so far.